-Telecommuting is not an employee entitlement and is not operationally feasible for many job functions.
-Determinations as to which job functions are eligible for telecommuting is subject to management discretion, based on operational need.
-While each campus is ultimately free to determine where telecommuting is operationally feasible and desirable, the topic of where telecommuting is operationally feasible and desirable, the topic of telecommuting, are appropriate topics for the labor/management forum.
+Telecommuting is not an employee entitlement and is not operationally feasible for all job functions.
+Determinations as to which job functions are eligible for telecommuting are subject to management discretion, based on operational need.

+While each campus is ultimately free to determine where telecommuting is operationally feasible and desirable, the topic of where telecommuting is operationally feasible, as well as other issues regarding implementation of telecommuting, are appropriate topics for the labor/management forum.

 Applications may be submitted at any time; there is no specified application period.
 To request to participate, an interested employee must submit a completed Telecommuting Application to their immediate supervisor/manager.
 The employee should identify the preferred number of days and which days per week/pay period they wish to telecommute in the application, not to exceed 5 workdays as noted above.
-The immediate supervisor/manager should review the employee Telecommuting Application, including the specified days per week, to make an initial determination whether an employee meets the criteria within 7 (seven) calendar days.
-Any possible modification by the supervisor/manager to the number of days or identified days requested by the applicant should be discussed with the employee/applicant prior to processing the application to the Dept/Division Leader.
-The application then will be sent to the Dept/Division Leader for review/approval which should be provided within 7 (seven) calendar days of receipt.
+The immediate supervisor/manager should review the employee Telecommuting Application, including the specified days per week, to make an initial determination whether an employee meets the criteria within seven (7) calendar days.
+Any possible modification by the supervisor/manager to the number of days or identified days requested by the applicant should be discussed with the employee/applicant prior to processing the application to the Department/Division Leader for review/approval which should be provided within seven (7) calendar days of receipt.
 Thereafter, the application will be sent to campus senior leadership or their designee for final approval which should be provided within 7 (seven) calendar days of receipt.
-All responses will be in writing.
-If the request for telecommuting is denied, an explanation of the basis for the denial will be provided to the employee.
+All responses will be in writing.- If the request for telecommuting is denied, an explanation of the basis for the denial will be provided to the employee.